• Skip to primary navigation

 Drain the cucumbers well and return to the glass jar or soaking containers.

-Prepare spice bag by tying 1.75 ounces of Mrs. Wages Mixed Pickling Spice into cheesecloth.
+Prepare a spice bag by tying 1.75 ounces of Mrs. Wages Mixed Pickling Spice into cheesecloth.

 pickling spices in cheesecloth

-Add spice bag to 1 gallon of vinegar and bring to a simmer.
+Add the spice bag and 1 gallon of vinegar to a stockpot and bring to a simmer.

 making pickles in a large glass jar